RFA0608/QQS3C/README.md

 3. Continuously write "source ./venv/bin/activate" on same windows.
 4. After check running venv enviroment, write "pip install numpy", "pip install matplotlib", "pip install control", "pip install openfhe" on same windows.

 5. If you want to use cpp controller file with Microsoft SEAL, you will need install SEAL library.
-Check "SEAL installation method" file on git page.
+Check "SEAL installation method" file on this git page.

 ### windows
 1. Launch powershell and write "ipconfig" on there.